 ⭐ The best overall egg substitute

-Chickpea flour mixed with water with a touch of oil has a similar protein, fat, and moisture, and structure to a real egg.
+Chickpea flour mixed with water with a touch of oil has a similar protein, fat, moisture, and structure to a real egg.
 The protein binds together when cooked and provides moisture, lift, and structure all like a real egg.
 I have not yet found a recipe that this substitution does not work.
 This option will allow you to replace as many whole eggs as a recipe calls for in baking.

-A note about chickpea flour - If you have ever baked with chickpea flour, I know what you are thinking.
+A note about chickpea flour – If you have ever baked with chickpea flour, I know what you are thinking.
 Chickpea flour has a funny aftertaste.
-I have discovered that if you rehydrate it water before adding it to baked goods, it takes away the aftertaste.
+I have discovered that if you rehydrate it with water before adding it to baked goods, it takes away the aftertaste.
 The funny taste only comes from the dry flour, once it has softened, it goes away.

 👩🏻🍳 Pro tip